rust-lang/book/second-edition/nostarch/chapter12.md

 Problem parsing arguments: not enough arguments
 ```

-Yup, our error message is being printed to standard out.
-It’s much more useful
+Yup, our error message is being printed to standard output.
+It’s much more
-for error messages like this to be printed to standard error, and have only
+useful for error messages like this to be printed to standard error, and have
-data from a successful run end up in the file when we redirect standard out in
+only data from a successful run end up in the file when we redirect standard
-this way.
+output in this way.
 We’ll change that.

 ### Printing Errors to Standard Error